jcowhigjr/yelp_search_demo/README.md

 ## Attribution
-  Sean was kind enough to let me share it with potential employers and so that might be what you are seeing this.
+  Sean was kind enough to let me share it with potential employers.

   Sean's blog and source code: